Helen Croft and Agnes Bamford from The Results Centre discuss the under representation of women at the highest levels of business.

 She also said that the introduction of controversial all-women shortlists by the Labour party was one of the party actions she was most proud of.

-Whether you agree with Cherie Booth’s stance or not, the fact remains that women account for only 20% of board membership in FTSE 100 companies.
-Admittedly, this is an improvement on previous figures, but it is still a long way short of the 25% target set for 2015 – and nowhere near the ideal of 50%, which should surely be the ultimate aim?
+Whether you agree with Cherie Booth’s stance or not, the fact remains that women account for only 25% of board membership in FTSE 100 companies.
+Admittedly, this is an improvement on previous figures, but it is still a long way short, and nowhere near the ideal of 50%, which should surely be the ultimate aim.

 One country that has taken concrete steps to address the gender issue is Norway.
 Despite some strong opposition, the Norwegian government passed a law in 2008 imposing a 40% quota law for women on public boards.
 The policy is now widely accepted and having seen quotas in action, some other European countries have also introduced similar measures.

-Whilst quota sceptics acknowledge that gender diversity is good for business, they argue that quotas destroy competition and selection on merit.
-Barrister Hilary Heilbron, who is the daughter of Rose Heilbron, England's first female judge, was speaking at Hay alongside Cherie Booth.
-She summarised the argument against quotas saying “….if you have quotas I think people resent the fact that women get on, perhaps because it's not on merit.
-I also think women may resent it, because they haven't done it under their own steam.”
+Whilst quota skeptics acknowledge that gender diversity is good for business, they argue that quotas destroy competition and selection on merit.
+Barrister Hilary Heilbron, who is the daughter of Rose Heilbron, England’s first female judge, was speaking at Hay alongside Cherie Booth.
+She summarized the argument against quotas saying.

 So how are quotas working in practice?
 The results from data analyses comparing Norway and Denmark indicate some positive effects arising from the Norwegian reform, although the conclusion so far is that the effects on profits are neutral.